 Slice the fish at a slight angle as thinly as possible to get long thin slices.

 Lay slices onto serving plates.
 Creatively plate cucumber ribbons on each dish.
-Top with small segments of cut orange, some microgreens and dill.
+Top with small segments of cut orange, some micro greens and dill.
 Drizzle with dressing and serve with your choice of Sauvignon Blanc.